 Mangos are a good source of natural sugars and vitamins, in particular Beta-carotene, Vitamin A, Vitamin B1 (Thiamine), Vitamin B2 (Riboflavin) and Vitamin C (Ascorbic acid).

 Mango flowers, particularly those of commercial varieties, are susceptible to fungal attack, with a dry period needed during flowering and fruit-set to produce a good crop of quality fruit.
-For this reason, commercial varieties are most productive in seasonally dry climates, generally frost-free subtropical and tropical areas with annual lows of 13 to 25 °C, annual highs of 22 to 35 °C, annual rainfall of 700 to 4000 mm and a dry season of 3 to 8 months.
+For this reason, commercial varieties are most productive in seasonally dry climates, generally frost-free subtropical and tropical climates with annual lows of 12 to 25 °C, annual highs of 22 to 35 °C, annual rainfall of 700 to 5000 mm and a dry season of 3 to 8 months.

-The seed start to lose their viability in the first three months and are best sown as soon as possible after the fruit has ripened.
+Mango seeds start to lose their viability after about three months and are best sown soon after the fruit has ripened.

-Trees performs best on deep, rich, free-draining clay, loam and sand soils of a moderately acid to neutral nature, generally with a pH of 5.0 to 7.5. and on sites with full to partial sun exposure.
+The tree performs best on deep, rich, free-draining clay-loam, loam, sandy-loam and loamy-sand soils of a moderately acid to neutral nature, generally with a pH of 5.0 to 7.5. and on sites with full to partial sun exposure.
 The tree has good tolerance to drought and seasonal flooding but poor tolerance to slow-draining soils.

 Mangos come in literally hundreds of varieties and cultivars, differing in tree size, fruit size, fruit shape and skin colour, as well as in the colour, flavour and texture of the pulp.

-Mango has naturalised in countries where it is introduced and has escaped cultivation in some, being recorded as a weed of agriculture, probably as a result of the fruit or seed being discarded or dispersed by large animals, as well as humans.
-It is assessed as a low weed risk species for Hawaii, by the Hawaii Pacific Weed Risk Assessment project (HPWRA).
+Mango has naturalised in countries where it is introduced and has escaped cultivation in some, being recorded as a weed of agriculture, probably as a result of the seed being discarded by people or dispersed by large animals.
+It is assessed as a low weed risk species for Hawaii, by the Hawaii Pacific Weed Risk Assessment (HPWRA) project.

 Adams, C. D. 1972, Flowering plants of Jamaica, University of the West Indies, Mona, Greater Kingston